-The group S.O.S.
-La Plata celebrated Watch Day by hosting lectures for high school students and participating in a workshop about the environment at the National University.
-The events concluded with the screening of short films about the development of the historic city and the loss of heritage.
-Become a fan on Facebook.
+Watch Day was celebrated in October 2012 at the National University and included lectures and a workshop about the environment for high school students.
+The events concluded with a screening of short films about the development of the historic city and the loss of its heritage.

 Shortly after the announcement of the 2012 Watch in October 2011, several sites in La Plata were declared historic monuments by the Cómision Nacional de Museos y de Monumentos y Lugares Históricos.
 Around the same time almost all of the candidates for City Council and the Senate agreed to sign a pledge to protect the built heritage of La Plata.
 Several years later in April 2013, the city sustained major damage as the result of flooding.
 Advocates attributed the problem to sprawl and the paving of green areas, and they continued to protest and demonstrate against uncontrolled development.